 Life and Education

-Sven Gustaf Wingquist was born in the municipality of Kumla, which was found south of Orebro in Sweden in 1876.
-His father, Sven Daniel Wingquist, was Hallsberg’s railway station inspector.
-His mother was Anna Lundberg.
+Sven Gustaf Wingquist was born in the municipality of Kumla, south of Orebro in Sweden, on 10 December in 1876.
+The eldest of four children, his father, Sven Daniel Wingquist, was Hallsberg’s railway station inspector and his mother was Anna Lundberg.

-He attended Orebro Technical Elementary School until he graduated in 1894 and went on to study at the John Lennings Textile College found in Norrkoping.
+He attended Orebro Technical Elementary School until he graduated in 1894 and went on to study at the John Lennings Textile College in Norrkoping.
 Here, he widened his knowledge on the technical aspects of the textile industry.
-Because Sven dreamed of creating more efficient processes in industrial production, Sven left for the US in 1896.
+Because Sven dreamed of creating more efficient processes in industrial production, Sven left for the US in 1895 and took employment in various workshops in the States for a year.

 His Greatest Invention

-In 1899, Sven became an operating engineer at a weavery in a district called Gamlestadens in Goteberg, Sweden.
+In 1899, Sven became an operating engineer at a weavery in Gamlestadens in Goteberg, Sweden.
 They continuously experienced problems because the factory was built on clay soil.
 Because the ground was unstable, the building housing their main operations shifted from time to time.
 This caused their drive shafts to incur damages, and their machines overheated.
 Since they wanted to avoid this fire hazard, they found a way to solve the problem.
 This solution however also meant ordering ball bearings that came all the way from Germany which caused deliveries to take several months.
-Even worse, the ball bearings proved to be of poor quality which means that their effort to avoid further damages would ultimately be useless.
-The ball bearings broke down at an alarming rate, causing even more damage to the drive shafts.
+Even worse, the ball bearings proved to be of poor quality; the ball bearings broke down at an alarming rate, causing even more damage to the drive shafts.

-This was when Sven felt that he needed to think of a solution to the problem himself.
+Wingquist felt that he needed to think of a solution to the problem.
 He studied different concepts used on the development of ball bearings from all over Europe.
-He especially took great interest in a report from Professor Richard Stribeck in 1902.
-Stribeck was then affiliated with the Institute of Technology in Dresden, Germany where he tried comparing the properties of ball bearings and plain bearings using scientific methods.
-This gave Wingquist the idea that there was a lot of room for innovations in this industry.
-He set up a small workshop inside the factory where he worked and conducted several tests and came up with a lot of different designs.
+Wingquist took great interest in a report from Professor Richard Stribeck in 1902 who tried comparing the properties of ball bearings and plain bearings using scientific methods.
+Wingquist realized that there was a lot of room for innovations in this industry and so he set up a small workshop inside the factory where he worked and conducted several tests and devised different designs.

 Building Svenska Kullagerfabriken (S.K.F.)

+In 1908 he patented a self-regulating ball bearing for axial pressure.
 Business boomed to unimaginable heights bringing Wingquist a lot of fame and fortune.
-In 1908 alone, over SEK 114,000 worth of products were ordered, which was quite a fortune at that time.
+In 1908 alone, over SEK 114,000 worth of products were ordered, quite a fortune at that time.
 After eight years, SKF grew to become a global company, with factories built in 27 countries around the world.
 By 1920, SKF has been receiving orders for SEK 23 million worth of ball bearings.

-Sven Wingquist held the position of Chief Operating Officer until 1919.
-He became Chairman of the Board after this.
+Sven Wingquist held the position of Chief Operating Officer until 1919, leaving due to ill health.
+His health improved and he became Chairman of the Board in 1938, a position he held until his death in 1953.

-Sven Wingquist did not only apply his skills in his own company, but in other companies as well.
-In fact, he also became the CEO of Bofors, a weapons manufacturer found in Karlskoga.
+Sven Wingquist did not only apply his skills in his own company, but in other companies as well including Bofors, a weapons manufacturer found in Karlskoga.

 Two of Wingquist’s young employees, Gustaf Larson and Assar Gabrielsson, eventually expressed their interest in building a Swedish car company.
 Because Wingquist was also a car enthusiast he supported their endeavor and gave them financial support through SKF.
 When it was time to think of a name for the car company, the two were trying to decide between calling it “GL” or “Larson”.
 Sven Wingquist thought that it would be more interesting to name the company something else and suggested a Latin word that literally meant “I roll.”
 This word was Volvo.